All Kinds of Minds

 -

-The All Kinds of Minds Practice provides diagnostic assessments for autism, social communication disorder (i.e., as a possible differential diagnostic consideration when assessing for autism), all subtypes of A.D.H.D.
-(Mild), dyslexia, and dyscalculia.
-Certain mental health disorders will also be considered as a differential diagnosis when applicable.
+When assessing autism, other neurotypes will also be always be considered, such as Social Communication Disorder (i.e., as a possible differential diagnostic consideration) and all subtypes of A.D.H.D.
+Certain mental health presentations will also be considered as a differential diagnosis when assessing autism.

 The All Kinds of Minds Clinical Psychologist does not provide a diagnostic opinion regarding the following presentations or profiles:

-Oppositional Defiant Disorder (O.D.D.) or Conduct Disorder (C.D.)
+Oppositional Defiant Disorder (O.D.D.) or Conduct Disorder (C.D.): an M.D.T. assessment and support are most appropriate

-Reactive Attachment Disorder (R.A.D.); an M.D.T. assessment to include S.W., etc., is most appropriate
+Reactive Attachment Disorder (R.A.D.): an M.D.T. assessment to include a Psychologist and a Social Worker is needed

-Disinhibited Social Engagement Disorder (D.S.E.D.); an M.D.T. assessment to include S.W., etc., is most appropriate
+Disinhibited Social Engagement Disorder (D.S.E.D.): an M.D.T. assessment to include a Psychologist and a Social Worker is needed

-Stereotypic Movement Disorder; neurology and/or PAEDS. might be needed for assessment and diagnosis
+Stereotypic Movement Disorder: Neurology and a Paediatrician might be needed for assessment and diagnosis

 Please note that the above is not an exhaustive list.
 If your query relates to one of these presentations or profiles (i.e., in the section, above), then it is recommended that you, instead, speak with your G.P. regarding H.S.E. services that might be appropriate or consider other private providers.